Rosemary Focaccia

 • Knead dough for 6 – 7 minutes adding more flour only as needed to prevent stickiness.
 The goal is to work the gluten and make a nice soft stretchy dough, not to try to use up all the flour.

-• Shape dough into a ball and coat evenly with 1/2 Tbsp of oil.
+• Shape dough into a ball and coat evenly with 1/2 to 1 Tbsp of oil.

-• Cover loosely with a towel and let rest for at least 40 minutes.
+• Cover loosely with a towel and let rest for 45-60 minutes.

 • Use 1/2 Tbsp of oil to generously coat a 9 x 13” (23 x 33 cm) jelly pan.